peterberwind/intro-to-functions.js-v-000/README.md

 }
 ```

-Finally, let's concatinate our rounded meter value with the string " meters":
+Finally, let's concatenate our rounded meter value with the string " meters":

 ```javascript
 function convertToMeters(feet) {